Redocly/developer-portal-starter/developer-portal/for-shoppers/orders/overview/what-happens.md

 ### New Devices

 If an existing user is on a new device or if they previously signed out of Fast, they will be prompted to authenticate their email with a PIN code.
-They will also be able to update their shipping address and payment details before the order is confirmed during the batching window
+They will also be able to update their shipping address and payment details before the order is confirmed during the 5-minute checkout window.

 <img alt="new fast account form" src="./images/what-happens.png"/>